-At the same time, it is worth noting that the ongoing restructuring of liner shipping through alliances formation, acts as an incentive for collaboration between both proximate and non-proximate port authorities.
-For instance, Savannah and Norfolk port authorities on the American East Coast recently requested from the Federal Maritime Commission the permission to present to newly formed liner shipping alliances a united front on several vital issues.
+At the same time, it is worth noting that the ongoing restructuring of liner shipping through alliances formation acts as an incentive for collaboration between both proximate and non-proximate port authorities.
+For instance, Savannah and Norfolk port authorities on the American East Coast recently requested from the Federal Maritime Commission permission to present a united front to newly formed liner shipping alliances on several vital issues.
 These port authorities are on the same coastline but 500 miles apart.
-As they do not directly compete on their captive local cargo markets, only on the longer distance discretionary intermodal markets, they are seeking to collaborate on a range of topics such as coordinating vessel calls and berthing arrangements, marketing, and procurement, and for the efficient use of their facilities.
+As they do not directly compete on their captive local cargo markets, only on the longer distance discretionary intermodal markets, they seek to collaborate on a range of topics such as coordinating vessel calls and berthing arrangements, marketing, procurement, and for the efficient use of their facilities.
 There are also adjacent ports forming alliances, such as the ports of Seattle and Tacoma forming the SeaTac Alliance, or neighboring terminals forming cooperation agreements.

 C. Merging of port authorities

 Cross-border mergers of port authorities are rare.
 The formation of Copenhagen Malmo Port (CMP) was the first cross-border merger in Europe.
-One of the main drivers behind the merger between the Danish port of Copenhagen and the Swedish port of Malmo was the realization of the fixed Oresund link between Denmark and Sweden, basically wiping out all short-distance ferry activity between both ports.
-Another cross-border merger is the creation of North Sea Port following the 2017 merger between Ghent Port Authority in Belgium with Zeeland Seaports (Terneuzen and Flushing) in the Netherlands.
+One of the main drivers behind the merger between the Danish port of Copenhagen and the Swedish port of Malmo was realizing the fixed Oresund link between Denmark and Sweden, basically wiping out all short-distance ferry activity between both ports.
+Another cross-border merger is the creation of North Sea Port following the 2017 merger between Ghent Port Authority in Belgium and Zeeland Seaports (Terneuzen and Flushing) in the Netherlands.

-In addition to full port authority integration schemes, a range of far-reaching port alliances is emerging.
+In addition to full port authority integration schemes, far-reaching port alliances are emerging.
 Examples include the Northwest Seaport Alliance between Seattle and Tacoma in the US and the structural cooperation platform HAROPA in France involving the seaports of Le Havre and Rouen and the inland port of Paris.
 The latter turned into a fully-fledged merger in mid-2021.